A First-Time Home Buyer’s Guide to Real Estate Vocabulary

 Financial Terms

 Real estate vocabulary aside, navigating the mortgage process can be confusing.
-With so many moving parts and pieces, the financial bits can be the most allusive.
+With so many moving parts and pieces, the financial bits can be the most elusive.
 While much of the mortgage process happens behind the scenes with your lender, it helps to understand a few home buying terms to assist your budget and bank account.

 Closing costs: Closing costs are the assortment of fees needed to complete the sale and are typically paid at the time of closing the real estate transaction.
 These fees include lender fees, title company fees, attorney fees, insurance company fees, tax fees, HOA fees, real estate agent fees, and other companies that settle the closing documents.

 Down payment: The down payment is the total amount of money paid upfront for the property.
-The mortgage amount is typically the overall home price subtracted by the down payment.
+The mortgage amount is typically the overall home price subtracted from the down payment.
 Down payments vary depending on the type of loan secured, the buyer’s preferences, and lender minimums.

 Earnest money deposit: An earnest money deposit is the initial amount of money that a buyer submits as “good faith” that they are serious about the purchase.
 The earnest money amount can vary depending on the offer, but it is typically between 1-5% of the total sales price of the property.